Taylor-CCB-Group/SpOOx/README.md

 ### System Requirements

 The SpOOx pipeline has been tested on CENTOS and compatible OS on an HPC Linux cluster.
-To run the pipeline effectively, a minimum of 256GB of RAM is required.
-In terms of disk space, the software requires at least 1GB to store input files, but this can increase significantly with larger input data sets.
-For example, the demo data set included in the pipeline takes up 10G of disk space.
+To run the pipeline effectively, a minimum of 16GB of RAM is required.
+In terms of disk space, the SpOOx code is small (20MB).
+The size of the projects can get quite large depending on number of MCD or OME-TIFF files analsyed.
+For example, the demo data set used in the tutorial (see below) which contains two MCD files containing five regions of interest and their metadata takes up ~800MB of disk space once analysed.

 ### Installation
-The following notes assume that conda has been installed and in the system path - guidance on setting up conda in a Linux environment can be found [here](https://github.com/OBDS-Training/OBDS_Open_Workshop_Materials/blob/master/1_Conda/3_Conda_intro_CCB_Rcourse.md).
+The following notes assume that __conda__ has been installed and in the system path - guidance on setting up conda in a Linux environment can be found [here](https://github.com/OBDS-Training/OBDS_Open_Workshop_Materials/blob/master/1_Conda/3_Conda_intro_CCB_Rcourse.md).
 The SpOOx pipeline uses the [Ruffus framework](http://www.ruffus.org.uk/) (Goodstadt, L. "Ruffus: a lightweight Python library for computational pipelines" Bioinformatics, Volume 26, Issue 21, November 2010, Pages 2778–2779, https://doi.org/10.1093/bioinformatics/btq524).
 Please refer to Ruffus documentation for specific pipeline queries.

 A zipped version of the SpOOx code can be [downloaded](https://github.com/Taylor-CCB-Group/SpOOx/archive/refs/heads/main.zip), or the repository can be cloned using:
 ```